Fly Creek assistant fire chiefs credited with saving man

-The Fly Creek Fire Department is celebrating the heroism of two of its own for their life-saving actions in rescuing a man who was sucked into the rushing stormwaters in a culvert earlier this week.
+The Fly Creek Fire Department is celebrating the heroism of two of its own for their life-saving actions in rescuing a man who was sucked into the rushing stormwaters in a culvert last week.

 First Assistant Fire Chief Jess Lanza and Second Assistant Chief Henry Hight were the first to arrive at the scene on Christian Hill Road in the hamlet of Fly Creek, where Otsego town highway crews were working to clear a culvert blocked by a beaver dam Tuesday, July 13.